 For the past two decades, the exuberant former hedge fund manager Jim Cramer has celebrated the highs and pondered upon the lows of the stock market.

-The host of CNBC’s Mad Money With Jim Cramer show analyzes economic trends, provides investment advice to viewers, gives tips on how to pick the latest stock, and interviews CEOs.
+The host of CNBC’s Mad Money With Jim Cramer show analyzes economic trends, trading robots like Immediate Momentum, provides investment advice to viewers, gives tips on how to pick the latest stock, and interviews CEOs.

 The Jim Cramer Strategies

 One of the key advice he gives to his followers is that investors need to know best which stocks match their needs before they are interested in buying them.